1601-mma2013/Interactive-Directory/README.md

 ## 4. Design Framework
 ### a.
 Elements
-De铿乶e manifestations of information and functionality
+Design manifestations of information and functionality
 1. Information

 2. functions